Clinical Trial Translation Services

-Need a price quote for an Informed Consent?
+Need a price quote to translate an Informed Consent?
 A clinical study agreement?
 A clinical protocol?
 Other clinical study documents?
-Use the quote form on this page to upload the files you need to translate or send them by email to email@example.com.
-You will typically get a price quote the same day.
+Just upload your documents into the quote form on tservices his page and get an online price quote and delivery estimate within seconds.

 Clinical trials are generally considered to be medical or health-related research studies that test how well new medical approaches work in people.
 Each study answers scientific questions and tries to find better ways to prevent, screen for, diagnose or treat a disease.
 The trial follows a carefully controlled protocol, a study plan that describes what will be done in the study, how it will be conducted, and why each part of the study is necessary.

 Clinical trials should be conducted in accordance with the ethical principles stated in the Declaration of Helsinki which are consistent with Good Clinical Practice (GCP) guidelines.
 The International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH), a unique project bringing together the regulatory authorities of Europe, Japan and the United States and experts from the pharmaceutical industry in the three regions, developed guidelines in order to provide clinical trials with a unified standard and provide public assurance that the rights, safety, and wellbeing of trial subjects are protected.
 The guidelines take into consideration the current good clinical practices (GCP) of the European Union, Japan, and the United States, as well as those of Australia, Canada, the Nordic countries, and the World Health Organization (WHO).